In the Bela Lugosi Dracula (1931), Jonathan Harker and Mina are pretty much reduced to this for most of the film.

 An effective twist appears in the film Inkheart.
 The camera shows us Resa yelling Meggie's name as Meggie is being shoved away by guards, but since she is mute there is no sound.

 The 2009 short film Being Carl Williams sees actor Gyton Grantley confused for real life underworld killer Carl Williams (whom he played in the TV series Underbelly).
-His desperate efforts to convince his assailants that he's not the real Carl Williams are not helped when the man they want 'Carl' to kill spots Gyton Grantley for the first time, likewise confused him for Carl Williams, and immediately launches into this trope.
+His desperate efforts to convince his assailants that he's not the real Carl Williams are not helped when the man they want 'Carl' to kill spots Gyton Grantley for the first time, likewise confuses him for Carl Williams, and immediately launches into this trope.

 In The Ten Commandments, Seti I reluctantly commands that the name "Moses" must be stripped from every monument and text in Egypt.
 This was really how the Egyptians made you an Unperson and banned your soul from the next life.
 It also "explains" why Moses isn't mentioned in Egyptian documents.
 Cecil B. DeMille resurrects the historical Moses and grants him passage to heaven by having everybody say his name.